Study and Examination Rules

 Credit System

-(1) The total number of credits required for completion of study in the study program equals to a thirty-fold of the number of semesters of the standard study period specified in the accreditation; an exception may be a study program implemented in cooperation with a foreign higher education institution, for which accreditation may provide for a different number of credits.
+(1) The total number of credits required for the proper completion of studies shall be equal to thirty times the number of semesters of the standard period of study of the study program specified in the accreditation; an exception may be a study program carried out in cooperation with a foreign university, for which the accreditation may specify a different number of credits.

-(2) After each semester the student must have
+(4) After each semester, the student must have

-2. in distance or combined form of study, the number of control credits at least fifteen times the number of semesters in which the study has not been interrupted.
+1. in the distance or combined form of study, a number of control credits at least 15 times the number of semesters in which he or she has not had an interruption in his or her studies.

-(3) After the first semester of study in which the student has not interrupted the study, he or she must have at least 9 control credits; if the student fails to fulfil this obligation, the Dean decides to terminate the studies.
+(5) After the first semester of study in which the student has not had an interruption of studies, he or she must have at least 9 control credits; if the student fails to fulfil this obligation, the Dean shall decide to terminate the study.

-(4) The number of semesters referred to in paragraphs 2 and 3 does not include the number of semesters that may take even only part of the maternity leave.
+(6) The number of semesters referred to in paragraphs 4 and 5 shall not include semesters for which the maternity leave would otherwise be taken, even partially.

-(5) The requirement in paragraph 2 is considered to be fulfilled if the student has already completed the condition for taking a state examination from the study program.
+(7) The requirement in paragraph 4 shall be deemed to have been met if the student has already fulfilled the condition for taking the state examination for the program of study.

-(10) Students must have the number of credit vouchers required to complete their studies at the end of the semester; if the student fails to fulfil this obligation and the Dean does not award him additional credits, the Dean decides to terminate the study.
+(10) At the end of the semester, the student must have the number of credit vouchers necessary to properly complete the study; if the student fails to meet this obligation and the Dean does not allocate additional credit vouchers, the Dean will decide to terminate the study.

 Article 14